linuxserver-archive/docker-serviio/README.md

 ## Setting up the application

-The webui is on port 8780.
+The webui is at <your-ip>:23423/console.
 Add as many media folder mappings as required with `-v /media/tv-shows` etc...
 Also setting a mapping for transcoding `-v /tmp`  ensures that the container doesn't grow unneccesarily large.

 ## Logs